darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 For information about the image attributes you can select, please see the documentation for the [collections](./collections.md/#filtering-attributes) module.

-Note that only a subset of filters is currently implemented -- more will be added in future versions of darktable.
+Note that only a subset of filters is currently implemented -- more will be added in future versions of Ansel.

 # default settings